 Benchmark scores provide a manageable starting point for reviewing and understanding SENSE data.
 One way to dig more deeply into the benchmark scores is to analyze those items that contribute to the overall benchmark score.
-This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored highest and the five items on which the college scored lowest in comparison to the 2011 SENSE Cohort.
+This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored most favorably and the five items on which the college scored least favorably relative to the 2012 SENSE Cohort.

-The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the 2011 SENSE Cohort.
-While examining these data, keep in mind that the selected items may not be those that are most closely aligned with the college's goals; thus, it is important to review all Institutional Reports on the SENSE online reporting system at www.cccse.org.
+The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the 2012 SENSE Cohort.
+While examining these data, keep in mind that the selected items may not be those that are most closely aligned with the college's goals; thus, it is important to review all institutional reports on the SENSE online reporting system at www.cccse.org.

-Figure 2 displays the aggregated frequencies for the items on which the college performed most favorably compared with the 2011 SENSE Cohort.
-For instance, 72.7% of your students, compared with 57.2% of other students in the cohort, responded 'Never' on item 19f.
+Figure 2 displays the aggregated frequencies for the items on which the college performed most favorably relative to the 2012 SENSE Cohort.
+For instance, 89.7% of Florida State College at Jacksonville students, compared with 85.8% of other students in the cohort, responded strongly agree or agree on Item 18u.
+It is important to note that some colleges' highest scores might be lower than the cohort mean.